 - DVD player, iPad or mobile phone with headset (Y-jack for siblings)

 - Deck of cards

 For Tweens and Teens to Carry on Own

 - Most of the above plus:

-- CDs or iPod collection to play on car stereo
+- Spotify, personal mixtape or collection of tunes to play on car stereo

 - Selection of books